pondurupurnachandrarao-cmd/JavaPrograms/README.md

 31. Write a Java program to demonstrate calling a current class method from another method in the same class.

 32. Write a Java program to demonstrate calling another constructor of the same class using this().

+33. Write a Java program to demonstrate passing the current object as a parameter to a method.